Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Option 2: Mt.
 Kurama

 Mt.
 Kurama is a spiritual mountain and a good hiking spot north of the center of Kyoto, taking you from Kurama to Kibune or the other way around.
-You can go there by bus or train and it takes about 70 min. from Gion Shijo Station.
-During the hike trekking, you will go through so many temples and shrines like the Kifune Shrine.
-When you end in Kurama, there is an onsen to relax.
+The northern area of Kyoto in general is full of fun!
+You can go there by bus or train and it takes about 70 min.
+From Gion Shijo Station.
+During the hike you will go by many temples and shrines like the Kifune Shrine.
+In Kurama where the trail ends, there is a wonderful onsen for relaxing.
 Also, if you prefer, you can head to Kibune area which is known for the beautiful riverside view from the mountain.

 Day 7 – Fly out from Osaka

 The regional airport KIX is easy to access from Kyoto Station.
 There is a direct limited express train named “Haruka” to KIX and it takes about 70 mins.
-If you have time, climb Kyoto Tower to say “Sayonara” (goodbye) to Kyoto City before leaving.
+If you have time, climb Kyoto Tower to get an incredible view and say “Sayonara” (goodbye) to Kyoto City before leaving.
 Or spend time in Rinku Park right next to the airport.

-Other options for day trip from Kyoto or Osaka
+Other Options for Day Trips from Kyoto or Osaka

 Himeji Castle

-Himeji Castle is the first place which was registered as UNESCO World Heritage Site.
+Himeji Castle was the first place to be registered as a UNESCO World Heritage Site.
 The nickname is “White Heron Castle” due to the brilliant white walls.
-The specialty of Himeji Castle is not only beauty.
-It was built as a fortress to protect Kyoto and Osaka from samurai warriors who come from the far west side of Japan.
-That’s why you could find a lot of functions for war here.
+The specialty of Himeji Castle is not only beauty, It was built as a fortress to protect Kyoto and Osaka from samurai warriors who come from the far west side of Japan.
+That’s why you will find a lot of equipment or design for war here.

 Himeji Half-Day Private Tour with Government-Licensed Guide

 From Kyoto or Osaka, you can take a JR train.
-From Kyoto Station, we recommend take a bullet train (Shinkansen).
-It takes about 80 min.
-From Osaka Station, it takes about 80 min by either local train or bullet train.
+From Kyoto Station, we recommend take a bullet train (Shinkansen) that takes about 80 minutes.

 Miho Museum

 Miho Museum is one of the most unique museums in Japan and it is located in Shiga prefecture, next to Kyoto prefecture.
-The feature is their wide-range collections and their concept “Promoting Beauty, Peace and Joy Through Art”.
-The collection contains about 3,000 artworks from Japan and the ancient orient.
+The feature is their wide-range collections and their concept “Promoting Beauty, Peace and Joy Through Art.”
+The collection contains about 3,000 artworks from Japan and other parts of Asia.
 Also, the combination of their architecture and surrounding nature is breathtaking.

 How to Get to Miho Museum from Kyoto